wennroy/NLP_Project/baseModels/README.md

 This directory stores our re-implementation of existing works.

+- BERT;

-- RCNN; Recurrent Convolutional Neural Networks for Text Classification
+- CharCNN; Character-level Convolutional Networks for Text Classification